zopencommunity/meta/README.md

 expectedFailures:<expectednumberoffailures>
 ```

-The build will fail to proceed to the install step if `expectedFailures` is greater than `actualFailures`.
+The build will fail to proceed to the install step if `actualFailures` is greater than `expectedFailures`.

 Here is an example implementation of `zopen_check_results()`: